Generic Name: Ritonavir Capsules (ri TOE na veer)

 - This medicine is not a cure for HIV.
 Stay under the care of your doctor.

-- This medicine may help the immune system work.
-If you have an infection that you did not know you had, it may show up when you take this medicine.
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start this medicine (ritonavir capsules).
+- Changes in your immune system can happen when you start taking drugs to treat HIV.
+If you have an infection that you did not know you had, it may show up when you take this medicine (ritonavir capsules).
+Tell your doctor right away if you have any new signs after you start this medicine (ritonavir capsules), even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
 Use some other kind of birth control also like a condom when taking this medicine (ritonavir capsules).